1901 - 1920

 Acquisition of Uniqema (Malaysia) Sdn.
 Bhd. (now known as Palm-Oleo (Klang) Sdn.
 Bhd.) which is involved in the manufacture of glycerine, fatty acids, esters and soap noodles.

 Mandau Kernel Crushing Plant in Pekanbaru, Indonesia with a processing capacity of 800 tn/day was commissioned.

 Acquisition of Shanghai Jinshan Jinwei Chemical Company Limited which specialises in the manufacturing of fatty amines, cationic surfactants, and auxiliary materials for cosmetics and detergent industries.

 Acquisition of Dr. W. Kolb Holding AG, a large independent alkoxylator and a large manufacturer and distributor of non-ionic surfactants and esters.

-Official opening of Applied Agricultural Resources’ Tissue Culture Laboratory, Sungai Buluh, Selangor by YB Datuk Peter Chin Fah Kui, Minister of Plantation Industries and Commodities of Malaysia.
-The Laboratory produces more than 1 million ramets per year.
+Official opening of Applied Agricultural Resources’ Tissue Culture Laboratory in Sungai Buluh, Selangor by YB Datuk Peter Chin Fah Kui, Minister of Plantation Industries and Commodities of Malaysia.
+The laboratory is able to produce more than 1 million ramets per year.

-PT LNK will lease and manage approximately 20,700 ha of land planted with oil palm and rubber, 2 palm oil mills and 3 rubber factories, all located in Sumatera, Indonesia and belonging to PTPN II.
+PT LNK leases and manages approximately 20,700 ha of land planted with oil palm and rubber, two palm oil mills and three rubber factories, all located in Sumatera, Indonesia and belonging to PTPN II.